bloodiadotnet/Compose-Example-For-Docker/README.md

 docker compose up -d
 ```

+4. Once your services are running, open a web browser and navigate to `http://localhost/`.
+Depending on how your Docker Compose application is configured, you may need to append a specific port number (like http://localhost:80).

 ## Customizing Your Docker Compose Application

 This project serves as a basic boilerplate for a Docker Compose application.
 You can extend this example by defining new services in the `compose.yml` file according to the requirements of your application.